-- 7.02 Scheduling of employees shall be based on qualifications with seniority being the determining factor. - 7.03 Under last minute emergency or serious medical situations, no employee shall be required to find their own replacement.
+- 7.02 Scheduling of employees shall be based on qualifications with seniority being the determining factor. - 7.03 In the event of a last minute emergency or serious medical situations, no employee shall be required to find their own replacement.